arnold-c/CSDNoise/manuscript/manuscript.typ

 When evaluating the ability for the EWS metrics to accurately discriminate between emergent and null simulations, it is import to contextualize the results with the system's relative speed and specificity.
 Alert systems necessarily make compromises in their design: improvements to speed generally come at the cost of increased numbers of false alerts @lewisTimelyDetectionMeningococcal2001 @zalwangoEvaluationMalariaOutbreak2024.
-Depending on the context, it may be desirable to place a greater weight in preference/penalty for one of these axes; in scenarios where the expected cost to launch a preliminary investigation is low relative to the unaverted DALYs resulting from incorrect inaction in an overly specific system, higher false alert rates may be acceptable.
+Depending on the context, it may be desirable to place a greater weight in preference/penalty for one of these axes; in scenarios where the expected cost to launch a preliminary investigation is low relative to the unaverted disability-adjusted life-years (DALYs) resulting from incorrect inaction in an overly specific system, higher false alert rates may be acceptable.
 This analysis provides a framework to explicitly explore these trade-offs, including through the comparison of survival curves.
 A larger separation at the end of the time series between the emergent and null simulation lines indicates higher alert accuracy, as there is a greater difference in the true positive and false positive rates.
 Faster and more sustained declines indicate a (relatively) more sensitive alert system with more advanced warning of emergence.